jackiehjm/stx-docs/doc/source/security/kubernetes/the-sysadmin-account.rst

 -   The initial password must be changed immediately when you log in to each host for the first time.
 For details, see |_link-inst-book|.

--   After each unsuccessful login attempt, a 15 second delay is imposed before making another attempt.
-If you attempt to login before 15 seconds the system will display a message such as:
+-   After each unsuccessful login attempt, a 3 second delay is imposed before making another attempt.
+After five consecutive unsuccessful login attempts, further attempts are blocked for about five minutes.

-    ``Account temporary locked (10 seconds left)``

-    .. note:: On Debian-based |prod| systems, this delay is 3 seconds.

--   After five consecutive unsuccessful login attempts, further attempts are blocked for about five minutes.
 On further attempts within 5 minutes, the system will display a message such as:

     ``Account locked due to 6 failed logins``

     .. note::

-        On Debian-based |prod| systems, you are alerted on the 6th and subsequent attempts:
+         You are alerted on the 6th and subsequent attempts:

          ``Account locked due to 6 failed logins``

          and an error message is displayed on subsequent attempts:

          ``Maximum number of tries exceeded (5)``

-    To clarify, on CentOS-based |prod| systems, the 5 minute block is not an absolute window, but a sliding one.
-That is, if you keep attempting to log in within those 5 minutes, the window keeps sliding and the you remain blocked.
-Therefore, you should not attempt any further login attempts for 5 minutes after 5 unsuccessful login attempts.

-    On Debian-based |prod| systems, 5 mins after the account is locked, the failed attempts will be reset and failed attempts re-counted.
+    To clarify, 5 mins after the account is locked, the failed attempts will be reset and failed attempts re-counted.

+-   All authentication attempts are recorded on the file ``/var/log/auth.log`` of the target host.

 Subsequent password changes must be executed on the active controller in an